When freelancing, you’re responsible for your own time.

-That’s where PandaDoc can come in handy.
-With a whole library of templates and 167 free samples you can use right now, we can make sure that your freelance proposals look neat, professional, and visually striking.
+PandaDoc offers a whole library of 750+ templates and 167 free samples you can use right now.
+We can make sure that your freelance proposals look neat, professional, and visually striking.

 Here are some templates you can check out right now:

 Sign up for a plan to get started.

 Depending on the platform you’re working on, your proposal will need to follow a specific structure.

 To submit a proposal in Upwork, for example, you need to answer the client’s questions and follow the form step by step.